tinkerhub/TinkerHub-Learning-Paths/content/data-science.md

 ---
 title: Data Science
 date: 2021-08-06T13:35:55+05:30
-draft: false
+category: other
 image: images/DATASCIENCE.jpg
+tags:
+  - data
+  - science
+  - datascience
 mainpage: false
-category: "other"
-tags: ["data", "science", "datascience"]
+draft: false
 ---
 # Data Science

 In a nutshell, it is ‘data-driven’ science which includes analyzing the data and drawing insights out of it in order to make a process of decision making simpler.
 A data scientist will have to examine data from all angles, reshape it according to the need, remove unwanted data from the mixed pool that we get, just like a sculptor carves out a beautiful idol from a piece of wood.
 Moreover, adding machine learning models into it empowers it to another level.
 So, using ML models become a crucial part of driving useful insights out of raw data.